 Don’t you sometimes just wish you could get to know an actor for real, when they’re not being interviewed for some publication or doing the rounds to promote their latest film?

 I’d love to know what certain stars are really like when they let their guard down, when they don’t have the skepticism and wariness around how their words might be misrepresented or how opinions might damage their career.
-Like with this interview Kate Winslet did for Newsweek – there’s this feeling Kate has some pretty interesting (not to mention feisty) opinions about the film industry, politics, equality and other issues that many of us would be really keen to hear.
-In some cases, perhaps, for the better good of our education.
-But of course she can’t share any of them because we all know what will happen.
+Like with this interview Kate Winslet did for Newsweek – there’s this feeling Kate has some pretty interesting opinions about the film industry, politics, equality and other issues that many of us would be really keen to hear.
+In some cases, for the good of our education.
+But she can’t share them, because we all know what will happen.
 And you can’t blame her.

 What’s a safer, better way in? – to get access to these people, and to the films they make?